 The aptly named Sunshine State is many things to many people, but for those who haven’t visited before, its diversity can be surprising.

-From the magical theme parks of Orlando to the cosmopolitan hub of Miami, the natural wonders of the Everglades wetlands to the paradise-like islands of the Keys – Florida offers something to suit every age, taste and vacation-style.
+Entices visitors with its tropical climate, sandy beaches, and a myriad of world-famous attractions, from the magical theme parks of Orlando to the cosmopolitan hub of Miami.
+And let us not forget the natural wonders of the Everglades wetlands, one of the most unique and delicate ecosystems in the world, as well as the paradise-like chain of tropical islands known as The Keys – Florida offers something to suit every age, taste, and vacation style.

 Here is our pick of the best resorts in Florida: